Coronavirus Business Interruption Insurance Lawyers

 Q: What is an “all risk” policy?

-A: An “all risk” policy provides coverage for losses or damages except those specifically excluded from the policy.
+A: An “all risk” policy provides coverage for losses or except those specifically excluded from the policy.
 A “stated peril” policy, on the other hand, only provides coverage for specific situations.
 Most of the commercial insurance policies we have seen are “all risk” policies.

 Do I Have A Case?